Olympic Chief Bach Shares grief, Human Suffering Of Ukrainian Athletes - UrduPoint

 Olympic Chief Bach Shares 'grief, Human Suffering' Of Ukrainian Athletes

-Courchevel, France, (UrduPoint / Pakistan Point News - 12th Feb, 2023 ) :Olympic chief Thomas Bach said Saturday that he shared the "grief and human suffering" of Ukrainian athletes, stressing that if it was not up to individual governments to decide who takes part in international sporting competition.
+Courchevel, France, (UrduPoint / Pakistan Point News - 12th Feb, 2023 ) :Olympic chief Thomas Bach said Sunday that he shared the "grief and human suffering" of Ukrainian athletes, stressing that it was not up to individual governments to decide who takes part in international sporting competition.

 Ukrainian athletes, Bach said on the sidelines of the World Ski Championships, "know how much we share their grief, their human suffering and all the effort we're taking to help them" in the wake of Russia's invasion of their country almost 12 months ago.